 The big data explosion – including its cross-over from the high-tech industry to a variety of more widespread, mainstream uses – can be traced to several factors, said Dave Campbell, a technical fellow at Microsoft.

 First, there’s the growing ocean of data.
-Pre-computers, a database was little more than the tall, grey filing cabinet in the corner.
-But now, more and more information is being digitised – or just “born digital” in the first place.
+Pre-computers, a database was little more than the tall, gray filing cabinet in the corner.
+But now, more and more information is being digitized – or just “born digital” in the first place.

-Then, advancements in machine intelligence have made for increasingly clever algorithms that can be used to process, compare and visualise this rising tide of structured and unstructured data.
+Then, advancements in machine intelligence have made for increasingly clever algorithms that can be used to process, compare and visualize this rising tide of structured and unstructured data.